matildecmp/matildecmp/README.md

 - 📚 Currently studying Digital Humanities at University of Pisa
-- 👀 Interested in Machine Learning, Deep Learning & digital and immersive technologies for cultural heritage <br/>
+- 👀 Interested in Deep Learning & digital and immersive technologies for cultural heritage <br/>

 <!---